 What about insulin therapy you may ask?
 Good question.
 Before insulin therapy, type 1-diabetes meant a life of misery and premature death.
 Insulin is a life saving and therefore essential therapy for type 1 diabetes.
 The number of medical professionals advocating insulin therapy for type 2- diabetes continues to grow.
 However, its use isn’t without risk.
 Insulin stimulates weight gain, a known risk factor for cardiovascular disease.
 As patients on insulin therapy gain weight so do their requirements for increased insulin.

-The majority of patients, some ninety percent are non-insulin dependent type 2 diabetic, and suffer from poor diet, obesity, and inactivity, not from a lack of insulin.
+The majority of patients, approximately 90%, are non-insulin dependent type 2 diabetic, and suffer from poor diet, obesity, and inactivity, not from a lack of insulin.
 I encourage my patients with type 2- diabetes to try neutraceutical therapies instead.
 Certainly I recommend insulin therapy for those patients who need it but I also recommend they use the nutritional supplements below as well.
 Since patients who use insulin develop a tolerance for it and must use more and more over time (eventually becomes ineffective) -the goal for those using insulin should be to use the least amount as possible.
 Combining the appropriate nutritional medicine recommendations below along with insulin therapy helps to reduce the amount of insulin needed on a daily basis.

 Neutraceuticals for Type 2-Diabetes